dinesh-git17/dinesh-git17/README.md

 📚 **Currently exploring:** LLM architectures, applied AI research, and advanced data science workflows.

-_I’m currently building a small Christmas app for my beautiful girlfriend - a fun, personal project where I experiment with UI, animations, and Next.js patterns.
-Follow this [repo](https://github.com/dinesh-git17/christmas-gift) to track progress, explore commits, or grab ideas as it evolves._

 💬 **Open to:** Full-time roles, collaborations, and deep technical discussions — let’s connect.

 ---